20 golds! Kiwi squash stars finish Comm Games in style

 King's victory is also historic on an individual level, seeing her become only the second Kiwi after athletics great Valerie Young to win five Commonwealth Games gold medals.

+And it ensured King's Games ended on a couple of golden moments after going "mentally walkabouts" before being beaten by Perry in the singles bronze medal match earlier in the tournament.

+"Every medal I've won had some sort of story to it," she said.
+"These two have quite a story after last week.
+I've been through a lot to be here - people have no idea."

-It was also a fitting way for New Zealand's involvement in the Games to come to a close, given King kicked off the event 11 days ago when, along with Tom Walsh, she led out the Kiwi team at the opening ceremony.
+It was also an appropriate way for New Zealand's involvement in the Games to come to a close, given King kicked off the event 11 days ago when, along with Tom Walsh, she led out the Kiwi team at the opening ceremony.

+"It's kind of fitting," she said.
+"We've made no secret that I was disappointed not to get a medal in the individuals, but it's how you come back from defeat.
+I had 24 hours to wallow in self-pity, and these guys were the ones who were getting me back on track."

-King and Landers-Murphy also joined Walsh and mountain bike champion Sam Gaze in defending the gold medal they won on the Gold Coast, with this the most unlikely of the trio.
+King and Landers-Murphy joined Walsh and mountain bike champion Sam Gaze in defending the crown they won on the Gold Coast, with theirs the most unlikely of the trio.

-Landers-Murphy had retired from squash in 2019 and set aside for racket for a year until King talked her into coming out of retirement.
+Landers-Murphy had retired from squash in 2019 and set aside her racket for a year until King persuaded her to come out of retirement.

 It proved a wise decision.
-King and Landers-Murphy waltzed through the doubles tournament without dropping a game, and while they were fittingly given their toughest test in the final by the experienced English duo, they fought for an 11-8 11-8 victory to wrap up New Zealand's Games in style
+King and Landers-Murphy waltzed through the doubles tournament without dropping a game, and while they were given their toughest test in the final by an experienced English duo, they fought for an 11-8 11-8 victory to wrap up the Games in style.

+King paid tribute to her partner before they received the last medals awarded to Kiwis in Birmingham, pointing out that, unlike herself, Landers-Murphy had work and study commitments back home.

+The 31-year-old admitted to initially holding doubts about returning to squash, especially after the "shock to the system" that was her first time back on court.
+But this result ensured there would be no regrets about the decision.

 New Zealand medallists